 - You have several authenticity programs like Project Zero and Transparency.

 - You have more control over your brand’s presence on Amazon.

 - You have a dedicated team at Amazon that helps escalate your cases and report tech bugs.

-So, you get all of this with Brand Registry.
+So, you get all of this with Amazon Brand Registry is a tool that ena… More.
 But what you don’t get is access to Amazon A+ content, unless you’re a vendor.
 And you end up with a higher cost per unit because of new branding and packaging requirements.

 Who is Eligible for Amazon Brand Registry?

 Back in 2017, we wrote about How to Protect your Trademark with Brand Registry.
-Up until then, everyone was allowed to use the Brand Registry tool.
+Up until then, everyone was allowed to use the Amazon Brand Registry is a tool that ena… More tool.
 But Amazon soon introduced a new rule that says only Amazon sellers with registered trademarks are eligible for Brand Registry.

 Note: When you register your trademark, you are granted protection for selling only a certain class of product.
 To apply for use of the trademark in selling more than one class or category, you pay more.
 Meanwhile, you’re free to use the ™ symbol.
 But only after you have a certificate of registration for your trademark can you use the ® symbol.

 Mind you, when you register your trademark with the USPTO and then sign up your brand on Amazon.com, you only protect it on the Amazon US venue.
 To protect it on European venues, you could first register with the EUIPO and then sign up to Brand Registry on those venues.

 Who Isn’t Eligible for Brand Registry?